simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 ### void SetOvercastCallback(simul::sky::OvercastCallback ocb)
 Inform the sky renderer of a callback to use to get overcast information.
 <a name="SetPlanetImage"></a>
-### void SetPlanetImage(simul::sky::uid u, simul::crossplatform::Texture tex, bool lighting)
+### void SetPlanetImage(simul::sky::uid u, simul::crossplatform::Texture tex, bool lighting, bool render)
 Set the texture for planet indexto tex
 <a name="FillFadeTextureBlocks"></a>
 ### void FillFadeTextureBlocks(int, int, int, int, int, int, int, float, float, float)